-The latter part of July 2015 is another "Bread of Life" summer, where the lectionary, week after week after week after week... provides the opportunity (read need) for the preacher to find something else to preach about.
-Let's wonder together if this is an opportunity to have a single intergenerational worship plus learning experience, or for several weeks in a row to add a few elements to worship that will add some zip to the repetitiveness of these weeks.
-This is a choose-your-own-adventure style quide.
+Let's wonder together if Lent is an opportunity to have a single intergenerational worship plus learning experience, or for several weeks in a row to add a few elements to worship that will add some zip to the repetitiveness of these weeks.
+This is a choose-your-own-adventure style guide.
 I have provided more options than you could possibly do in one worship service.